King George V

 Catholics and the Act of Settlement

 The 1701 Act of Settlement made it illegal for a Roman Catholic, or anyone married to a Roman Catholic, to inherit the throne.
-It is possible that this restriction will be removed soon.
-(Note: It has been rumored that Prince Charles's second wife, the Duchess of Cornwall, is Catholic, but this is not true.)
+The Succession to the Crown Act 2013 removed the disqualification for those who marry Roman Catholics, but Roman Catholics still cannot succeed to the throne.

 The royal family uses, but does not own, Buckingham Palace, Kensington Palace, St James's Palace, Hampton Court, Windsor Castle and other residences.
 Balmoral and Sandringham are the queen's personal property.

 Unless otherwise noted, these books are for sale at Amazon.com.
 Your purchase through these links will help to support the continued operation and improvement of the Royalty.nu site.

 Book categories: The Royal Family, Photos, Pro & Con, Religion, Constitution, Commonwealth, Queen Elizabeth II, Prince Philip, Prince of Wales, Diana, William & Harry, Kate Middleton, Princess Anne, Zara, Edward & Sophie, Fergie, Princess Margaret, Lord Snowdon, George V, Queen Mother, Edward VII, George VI, Edward VIII, The Kents, Mountbattens, Others, Royal Collectibles, Royal Scandal, 20th Century, British History, Genealogy, Royal Travel, Castles & Palaces, Art, Fiction, Would-Be Royals, Miscellaneous, Collectibles, DVDs, Royalty Magazines